StolenColon/docs.getdbt.com/website/docs/docs/core/connect-data-platform/spark-setup.md

 When facing difficulties, run `poetry run dbt debug --log-level=debug`.
 The logs are saved at `logs/dbt.log`.

 ### Usage with EMR

-To connect to Apache Spark running on an Amazon EMR cluster, you will need to run `sudo /usr/lib/spark/sbin/start-thriftserver.sh` on the master node of the cluster to start the Thrift server (see [the docs](https://aws.amazon.com/premiumsupport/knowledge-center/jdbc-connection-emr/) for more information).
+To connect to Apache Spark running on an Amazon EMR EKS cluster or EC2 instance, you will need to run `sudo /usr/lib/spark/sbin/start-thriftserver.sh` on the master node of the cluster to start the Thrift server (see [the docs](https://aws.amazon.com/premiumsupport/knowledge-center/jdbc-connection-emr/) for more information).
 You will also need to connect to port 10001, which will connect to the Spark backend Thrift server; port 10000 will instead connect to a Hive backend, which will not work correctly with dbt.

 ### Supported functionality